modmark-org/modmark/MODMARK.md

 ## Modules

 Modules are invoked by an opening and closing square bracket.
 Information about the module is kept inside the square brackets, while the contents of the module is what follows.
-Exactly how much is consumed by the module depends on the closing delimiter, and whether the module is located inline.
-A module is automatically treated as inline if there is text outside the square brackets on the same row, otherwise it is treated as multiline.
+Exactly how much is consumed by the module depends on the closing delimiter, and whether the module is inline or multiline.
+For a module to be treated as multiline, it needs to be invoked outside other paragraphs, and without text on the same row as the square brackets.

-By default, an inline module will consume the next "chunk" of text, meaning the sequence of characters until a whitespace or newline character is found.
-This does not include space immediately following the closing square bracket.
+By default, an inline module will by default consume the next "chunk" of text, meaning the sequence of characters until a whitespace or newline character is found.
+This works the same even with a space immediately following the closing square bracket.
 A multiline module on defaults to consuming until an empty row is found.

 Delimiters are patterns specified after the closing square bracket.
 A module will then attempt to consume until the matching closing delimiter is found.
 However, inline modules are still limited to the row they were defined on, which means that they will close at the end of the row if no matching delimiter is found.